Beyond 100: The next century in Earth and Space Science

 The 27th IUGG General Assembly will be held July 8-18, 2019 at the Palais des Congrès in Montréal, Québec, Canada.
 This is a special opportunity for participants from Canada and from around the world to come together and share their science and culture.
 2019 marks the 100th anniversary of IUGG; we will look back on the accomplishments of the previous century of Earth and space science research, and forward to the next century of scientific advancement.
 Join us for a host of scientific activities, including special public lectures, keynote Union lectures and a wide variety of themed sessions.

 During your stay, you will have the opportunity to explore the city of Montréal, widely renowned across North America and around the world for its vibrant cultural, social and culinary scene.
 July is a particularly good time to profit from warm weather, outdoor dining and the many festivals taking place across the city.
+The witness the best video poker themes in the city

 In conjunction with the IUGG General Assembly, a number of scientific workshops and cultural events are planned.
 We will also be offering the chance to explore the geological treasures of our region through a number of field trips ranging from half-day to multi-day excursions.